Hybrid Breast Reconstruction

 As with any surgery, the risks of surgery can be minimized by carefully following your pre-surgical instructions.
 The specific risks of adding a breast implant to your reconstructive plan can include “capsular contracture” which is the body’s response to a foreign material implanted beneath the skin.
 Although relatively rare, the result can be a distorted shape and in some cases chronic pain.
 The use of the smallest implants covered by living fat with “Hybrid” technique is thought to reduce this risk compared to an “implant only” breast reconstruction.

 Additional risks include the possibility of implant rupture.
 Modern implants are more durable than those of the past but they can still fail and need replacement over time.
 The likelihood of this for an individual is unpredictable and varies patient to patient.
 Smaller implants tend to be more durable than larger ones.
-The “Hybrid” combination typically only requires a very small implant to supplement the volume of the DIEP, APEX FlapSM, or SGAP breast reconstruction procedures.
+The “Hybrid” combination typically only requires a very small implant to supplement the volume of the DIEP, APEX FlapSM, SGAP, or TDAP breast reconstruction procedures.
 If an implant does rupture, it is replaced surgically with a new one at a time convenient for the patient.
 Saline implants show volume loss in the breast if the fluid leaks out.
 The liquid content is salt water and is absorbed harmlessly by the body.
 Silicone implant leaks can be harder to detect and MRI screening for “silent rupture” is recommended by the FDA as noted above.